February 20, 2012, Christopher D. Carroll EntrepreneurPF

 The first order condition for optimal investment implies:

-In words: The marginal after-tax cost of an additional unit of investment (the LHS) should be equal to the discounted marginal value of the resulting extra capital (the RHS).
+In words: The marginal cost of an additional unit of investment (the LHS) should be equal to the discounted marginal value of the resulting extra capital (the RHS).

 The Envelope theorem says

-equation can be substituted into (4) to
+So the corresponding equation can be substituted into (3) to

 obtain

-Now suppose that a steady state exists in which the capital stock is at its
+Now suppose that a steady state exists in which the capital stock is at

-optimal level and is not adjusting, so costs of adjustment are zero:
+its optimal level and is not adjusting, so costs of adjustment are zero:

 .

-then (6) reduces to
+If then (4) reduces to

 Another way to analyze this problem is in terms of the marginal value of